MRDGH2821/Git-GitHub-Workshop/Contributing To Existing Repositories/README.md

+# Contributing to Existing Repositories

-# Till now you've been pushing to your own repository, but you're not really using open source to its full capacity if you're not contributing to existing repositories!
+Till now you've been pushing to your own repository, but you're not really using open source to its full capacity if you're not contributing to existing repositories!

-## You can contribute to open source projects like Mozilla and Python!
+You can contribute to open source projects like Mozilla and Python!

 ## How?
 Follow this guide to find more!